Stevie Wonder

-Wonder is one of the best-selling music artists of all time, with sales of over 100 million records worldwide.
-He has won 25 Grammy Awards (the most by a male solo artist) and one Academy Award (Best Original Song, for the 1984 film The Woman in Red).
-Wonder has been inducted into the Rhythm and Blues Music Hall of Fame, the Rock and Roll Hall of Fame and the Songwriters Hall of Fame.
-He is also noted for his political activism, including his 1980 campaign to make Martin Luther King Jr.'s birthday a federal holiday in the United States.
+Wonder is one of the best-selling music artists of all time, with sales of more than 100 million records worldwide.
+He has won 25 Grammy Awards (the most by a male solo artist) and an Academy Award.
+He has been inducted into the Rhythm and Blues Music Hall of Fame, the Rock and Roll Hall of Fame and the Songwriters Hall of Fame.
+He ranked in the top 10 on Rolling Stones lists of the greatest singers and greatest songwriters of all time.
 In 2009, Wonder was named a United Nations Messenger of Peace, and in 2014, he was honored with the Presidential Medal of Freedom.
-He was conferred Ghanaian citizenship in 2024.
+Believing himself to be of Ghanaian ancestry, he was conferred Ghanaian citizenship in 2024.